 Recent research found that 47% of your target audience expects your website to load in under two seconds.
 What’s more, slightly more than half of all U.S. online shoppers won’t buy from a site if it loads slowly.

-Back in 2010, Matt Cutts announced that site speed will carry less weight than other key ranking factors such as relevance, authority links, and so on.
-That’s no longer quite so accurate in 2015.
+Back in 2010, Matt Cutts announced that site speed will carry less weight than other key ranking factors, such as relevance, authority links and so on.
+That’s no longer quite as accurate.
 Nowadays, speed is essential.